Andrea Coscelli

-Andrea Coscelli CBE (born 11 February 1969) is an Italian-British economist and businessperson serving as chief executive of the Competition and Markets Authority (CMA).
+Andrea Coscelli CBE (born 11 February 1969) is an Italian-British economist and businessperson serving as Partner and Head of Europe at Keystone Strategy.

 Education

 Coscelli was born on 11 February 1969 and is from Parma, Emilia-Romagna.
 Coscelli completed a laurea in Economics at Bocconi University, Italy.
 He completed a PhD in economics from Stanford University After graduating from Stanford, Coscelli chose to move to the United Kingdom instead of return to his native Italy.
 In 2006, Coscelli toldTime Magazine that his decision was based in his belief that politics, not competence, determines one's success in his field in Italy, arguing "We're missing basic meritocracy and generational turnover."

 Early career

 Coscelli co-founded the not-for-profit organisation, the Association of Competition Economics (ACE) in 2003 which aims to bring together competition economists working in government, academia and the private sector to debate and discuss policies and specific cases.
 He previously held roles at Ofcom, as director of economic analysis and Charles River Associates, as vice president (partner) in the firm's competition practice in London.